 “I hope that I inspire the graduates to make changes in communities that have been forgotten and give a voice to the voiceless, because they have secured an important place of privilege with their degrees,” Scott said.
 “It is my hope they use it to do well by others and give back.”

-Scott, who hails from Gary, Ind., decided to continue his education at the end of the 2014-2015 school year when he was accepted into the master’s program in school leadership at the Harvard University Graduate School of Education and obtained his principal license.
+Scott, who hails from Gary, Ind., earned a full ride in master’s program in school leadership at the Harvard University Graduate School of Education and obtained his principal license.

 In August 2015, he began a 10-month position as a principal intern with Boston Public Schools, followed by three months as a LEE Summer Policy Fellow at the U.S. Department of Education.
 In 2016, he enrolled in the National Principal Academy Fellowship at the Relay Graduate School of Education.

-Next year, Scott hopes to be placed either in Newark, N.J., or Brooklyn, N.Y., as a principal within Uncommon Schools — a nonprofit network of public charter schools closing the opportunity gap primarily for students of color from low-income communities in New York, Massachusetts and New Jersey.
+Scott lives in Brooklyn, N.Y. and serves as an instructional fellow for Uncommon Schools, a nonprofit network of public charter schools in New York, Massachusetts and New Jersey.

 But he is already looking to the future when he plans to expand his impact as a systems level leader and policymaker.